ximm/listerine/README.md

 # listerine

-Real-time truth about Archive lists and collections graph, leveraging Elasticseach.
+Approximating real-time truth about Archive lists and collections graph, leveraging Elasticseach.

 Principle: cache collection graph to avoid necessity of fully denormalized collection/list ancestry in every item.
 Motivation: reduce re-indexing on invalidation from simple UI actions two orders of magnitude Powered by: ES DSL terms filter ability to perform indirection

+Truth and completeness are not guaranteed, but they are engineered for.

    RECIPE